abilandz/PH8124/Lecture_6/Lecture_6.md

 In this example, this first **grep** in the pipeline acted on a physical file, while the second **grep** got its input from the output stream of the first **grep**.
 Whether the input to **grep** is coming from the physical file, or via pipe ```|``` from the _stdout_ or _stderr_ stream of some other command, its usage is completely equivalent.

-For instance, you can check if the variable has some pattern schematically with:
+For instance, you can check if the variable contains some pattern schematically with:

 ```bash
 echo $Var | grep SomePattern(s)